Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-1/README.md

-# Chapter 3 Exercise 1: Use default error handling middleware
+# Chapter 3 Exercise 1: Middleware

 ## Objectives:
 * Create middleware that logs the current time to the console